 Handling consent when sharing user attributes

-The identity administrator of an organization can define purposes and user attributes for each purpose on a service provider (SP) basis using the WSO2 IS admin console or via WSO2 remote APIs.
+The identity administrator of an organization can define purposes and user attributes for each purpose on a service-provider basis using the WSO2 IS admin console or via WSO2 remote APIs.

-When sharing the user attributes during flows such as SAML SSO and OpenID Connect SSO, WSO2 IS prompts the consent screen for users.
+When sharing the user attributes during flows such as SAML SSO and OpenID Connect SSO, WSO2 IS prompts the consent screen to appear.
 The sharing of user attributes through security tokens is based on the consent that the user approves at this point.

-Users can review or revoke already given consent by logging in to the WSO2 IS end user dashboard (self-care portal).
+Users can review or revoke existing consent by logging in to the WSO2 IS end user dashboard (self-care portal).